mikemcbride/dotfiles/README.md

 - Set Firefox as your default browser and log in to sync bookmarks/preferences.
 - You'll need to set up a new GitHub Personal Access Token to access GitHub from the command line.
 - Open any file in vim and run `:PackerInstall` to install all plugins
-- Sign in to VS Code Settings Sync to bring over settings and extensions.

 ### Raycast

 In this repo there's a `/raycast/[file].rayconfig` that you can import to bring over all your Raycast preferences.
+It's password protected.
+The password is in 1Password.

 ### More Apps to Install